 One of the charitable causes to which I devote time puts on an annual vintage car show.
 The Concours d’Élegance dates back to 17th century France, when wealthy aristocrats gathered with judges on a field to determine who had the best carriages and the most beautiful horsepower.
 Our event serves as the centerpiece of a broader mission to raise money for several charitable organizations.
 One of my roles is to keep track of the cars entered in the show, and in that capacity I designed an online registration system.
 I’ve been struck by how my experiences with a simple IT system have been a microcosm of the issues that people encounter in designing, administering and using far more sophisticated ones.
 My most important take-away from this year’s event is the importance of self-service reporting.
 I suspect that most senior corporate executives – especially those in Finance – fail to appreciate the value of self-service reporting.
 It frees up the considerable resources organizations collectively waste on unproductive work, and it increases responsiveness and agility of the company as a whole.

-Topics: Planning, Operational Performance Management (OPM), Reporting, Self-service, BizNet Software, Budgeting, dashboard, report, Analytics, Business Analytics, Business Intelligence, Business Intelligence (BI), Business Performance Management (BPM), Customer Performance Management (CPM), Data, Financial Performance Management (FPM), Information Applications (IA), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), BI, Financial Performance Management, Microsoft Excel, scorecard, Spreadsheets
+Topics: Planning, Office of Finance, Operational Performance Management (OPM), Reporting, Self-service, Budgeting, dashboard, Analytics, Business Analytics, Business Intelligence, Business Performance Management (BPM), Customer Performance Management (CPM), Data, Financial Performance Management (FPM), Information Applications (IA), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), Financial Performance Management, Microsoft Excel, Spreadsheets